raverkamp/oraclescripter/readme.txt

 where propfilename is the name of a Java properties file, connectiondesc is a connection identifier.

-It has to be of the form host:port:service,so for your typical Oracle XE installation it is "localhost:1521:xe".
+It has to be of the form user/password@host:port:service,so for your typical Oracle XE installation it is "scott/tiger@localhost:1521:xe".

+If the password is omitted it has to be entered on the console.

 The properties file contains further parameters which describe the scripting task.